Better Living Through Chemistry

-Most recently, Jarvis ventured with three of her chemistry students to Oxford, England where they presented research at the 2019 International Conference on Innovative Applied Energy.
+In 2019, Jarvis ventured with three of her students to Oxford, England where they presented research at the annual International Conference on Innovative Applied Energy.

 “This experience gave them a widely international forum in which to present their research and see it in a context with a diverse set of energy topics ranging from very esoteric/academic to very applied and spanning fundamental science to policy and marketing,” Jarvis said, adding that the conference drew over 100 universities from around the world.

-Senior Emmett Barnes and Junior Thomas Kelly presented research talks related to the design of organic polymers for solar and electronics applications, while senior Jared Lyons presented a poster detailing his findings on the structure and reactivity of metal oxide nanopowder surfaces for use in solar and catalysis applications.
+LMU Lions Emmett Barnes and Thomas Kelly presented research talks related to the design of organic polymers for solar and electronics applications, while fellow peer Jared Lyons presented a poster detailing his findings on the structure and reactivity of metal oxide nanopowder surfaces for use in solar and catalysis applications.

 “Seeing the variety of concerns and projects from different corners of the earth was instructive in of itself,” Jarvis said, who chaired two sessions at the conference and gave an overview presentation.
 “It was interesting that several talks highlighted the new solar standards for new housing construction in California that will be enforced in 2021 even though these speakers were from Australia, Belgium, and China, among others.”

-Jarvis adds that her students' path to the conference follows a year of independent research done with her, as well as participation in LMU’s Summer Undergraduate Research Program (SURP) and the Undergraduate Research Symposium.
+Jarvis added that her students' path to the conference followed a year of independent research done with her, as well as participation in LMU’s Summer Undergraduate Research Program (SURP) and the Undergraduate Research Symposium.
 Presentations for the conference were peer-reviewed from abstracts submitted last fall and selected on their merit and topic content.

-A graduate of UCLA’s doctoral program in chemistry, Jarvis was originally drawn to the bluff nine years ago for the university’s mission, teacher-student model, and quaint size and is still routinely impressed by the level of commitment and drive she sees in her students.
+A graduate of UCLA’s doctoral program in chemistry, Jarvis was originally drawn to the bluff nine years ago for the university’s mission, teacher-student model, and intimate size and continues to be impressed by the level of commitment and drive she sees in her students.